alikureishy/SDC-advanced-lane-lines/README.md

 #### Adaptive window for limiting peak searches

 Presently, a static window is used to determine the bounds of the points used to detect a histogram peak, relative to the location of the peak in the slice right below the present slice, or the peak in the subsequent slice of the previous frame.
 Though these approaches allow a more efficient scan, it is possible to get stuck looking for a lane close to an erroneous lane or peak that was previously detected.
 To avoid this, it might be beneficial to increase the window size proportional to the confidence of the previously detected lane, or the confidence of the peaks obtained in the slices below.
 The lower the confidence, the larger the window becomes, upto a maximum size of the search region itself.
 The higher the confidence, the smaller the window gets, upto a minimum of the configured window size.

+### Open Defects

+* Performance of this utility is below par at the moment.
+Output from performance profiling suggests the culprit is the extensive use of matplotlib to illustrate the transformations/processing steps for each frame in the video.
+Switching off illustration speeds up performance significantly, but not sufficiently enough to ensure real-time detection during actual use on the road.

+* Insufficient error checking.
+Since this is not a commercial use utility, emphasis was not given to ensuring producing descriptive error messages.
+If you choose to run this utility, but face issues, please feel free to create an 'Issue' for this project.